 Over 600 people shared that post.
-That tells me a lot of content marketers are interested in learning how colors can improve their conversions.
+That tells me that a lot of content marketers are interested in learning how colors can improve their conversions.

 According to Live Science, colors affect moods and influence people.
-Getting site visitors to join your list when they’re not ready (maybe because of bad experiences they’ve had with other marketers) will not be that easy.
-But if you can change their moods or perceptions, you can more effectively influence them.
+Getting site visitors to join your list when they’re not ready (maybe because of bad experiences that they’ve had with other marketers) will not be that easy.
+But, if you can change their moods or perceptions, you can more effectively influence them.

 Jovan Will, founder of Advisor Internet Marketing, tested the impact of colors on a webinar landing page.
 Initially, the webinar landing page looked like this: